Attention Is Not the Only Choice: Counterfactual Reasoning for Path-Based Explainable Recommendation: Conclusion

 \section{Conclusion}

 In this paper, we propose a path-based explainable recommendation via counterfactual reasoning, including a general path-based recommendation backend and a framework for post-hoc explanation via generating counterfactual paths.
-Specifically, we propose two methods to generate counterfactual paths, one is to apply slight perturbation on the path representations and another is to perform perturbation as least as possible on path topological structure via our designed reinforcement learning, both of whose objective is to drop the recommendation score as much as possible.
+Specifically, we propose two methods to generate counterfactual paths: one is to apply slight perturbation on the path representations, and the other is to perform perturbation as little as possible on path topological structure via our designed reinforcement learning, both of whose objectives are to drop the recommendation score as much as possible.
 For a better comparison of the quality of explainability with traditional attention-based explanation in the recommendation, we also introduce a package of solutions for qualitative and quantitative evaluation.
 Through experiments, both two counterfactual explainable methods obtain more reliable and trustworthy explainable paths compared with the traditional explainable attention weights.